gerbera/gerbera/doc/compile.rst

 Build On Debian Buster (10)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This guide is based on buildinh Gerbera on Pogo Kirkwood Armel architecture boxes running Debian buster.
+This guide is based on building Gerbera on Pogo Kirkwood Armel architecture boxes running Debian buster.

 1. Create a swapfile when using 128Mb devices (and probably 256MB too).
 Add a HD or SSD but not a USB stick because of the risk of hardware failure.